pedro-j-morais/MEI-Thesis/Methodology-Contribution/example/README.md

 Follow this sequence to reproduce the complete occlusion-based interpretability pipeline:

 1. **Crop Dataset**:
-   - Run `TESE-Crop-Dataset-Builder.ipynb` to standardize face images.
+   - Run `THESIS-Crop-Dataset-Builder.ipynb` to standardize face images.
    - Download and extract the cropped dataset zip from Google Drive.

 2. **Generate Occlusions**:
-   - Run `TESE-Occlusion-Dataset-Builder.ipynb` on the cropped dataset.
+   - Run `THESIS-Occlusion-Dataset-Builder.ipynb` on the cropped dataset.
    - Download and extract the occluded dataset zip from Google Drive.

 3. **Run Model Predictions**: